milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/transparency.md

 Working with our Discover editorial partners to make sure publishers didn’t inadvertently amplify any misinformation through news coverage;

-Asking Snap Stars, whose content also appears on our Discover content platform to make sure they complied with our Community Guidelines and didn’t unintentionally spread false information;
+Asking Snapstrellas, whose content also appears on our Discover content platform to make sure they complied with our Community Guidelines and didn’t unintentionally spread false information;

 Having clear enforcement outcomes for any violating content — rather than labeling content, we simply removed it, immediately reducing the harm of it being shared more widely; and